Ride: Verboort Sausage Populaire

 The ride will finish at Verboort where you can feast at the annual Verboort Sausage & Kraut Dinner.
 This is just a couple of miles from the starting point in Forest Grove.

-Check out last year's photo sets from Nate Armbrust and Lesli Larson
+Check out previous years photo sets from Nate Armbrust and Lesli Larson

 One of the purposes of a populaire is to introduce people to randonneuring.
 This ride will feature checkpoints where the rider must answer a question about their location; getting a signature or receipt at a business; a staffed control with food, drink and chairs; and the ever popular "secret" control with volunteers waiting for your arrival by the side of the road.